Not seeing items you’ve added? Sign in

 - Tracking Winter Weather: Stay on top of local weather updates so you can prepare for snow or ice.
 Create a clear plan for who will pick up your children early from school or daycare in the event of inclement weather.
 If grandparents, a babysitter, or another family friend is responsible for pickup, take time to review best practices for winter car seat safety with them.

 With these strategies for navigating winter travel, you can help ensure your children are comfortable without compromising their security.
-Let's make every wintry weather journey a safe, warm, and memorable experience for our youngest travelers.
+Let's make every winter weather journey a safe, warm, and memorable experience for our youngest travelers.